frnsimoes/frnsimoes.github.io/content/about.md

 I'm a software developer.
 I currently live in Brazil with my wife and kids.

-I grew up in the '90s, so I have a natural love for computers and the internet[^1].
+I grew up in the '90s, so I have a natural love for computers and the internet as a "promise of a better future".
 My interest in engineering is nothing more than a reflection of this sentiment.

 Before becoming a developer, I read a bunch of classical literature and philosophy.
 I worked as a lawyer (involuntarily), copyeditor, proofreader (portuguese), and learning assistant.